About me, Dave Clarke, writer of

 Mineralogy: An Introduction to the Study of Minerals and Crystals

-Kraus, Hunt and Ramsdell; from which I learned much about mineralogy and, in particular, qualitative chemical analysis.
+Kraus, Hunt and Ramsdell; from which I learned much about mineralogy and, in particular, qualitative chemical analysis (at my home).

 Larousse Encyclopaedia of Astronomy